twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 config.vm.network "forwarded_port", guest: 8080, host: 8080
 {% endhighlight %}

+Now let's increase the default memory from 512MB to 1024MB by uncommenting the appropriate Vagrantfile lines 51-58

+{% highlight bash %}
+  config.vm.provider "virtualbox" do |vb|
+  #   # Don't boot with headless mode
+  #   vb.gui = true
+  #
+  #   # Use VBoxManage to customize the VM.
+For example to change memory:
+     vb.customize ["modifyvm", :id, "--memory", "1024"]
+   end
+  #
+{% endhighlight %}

 Next, use Vagrant to start up the VM and log in via SSH.
 Notice you didn't need to open up Virtualbox to run your VM.
 Vagrant takes care of this for you through it's commands.
 If you do open up Virtualbox you will see your new VM running.

 {% highlight bash %}